Trinidad Gachupin Medina (ca. 1883–1964), Zía Pueblo

 In the 20th century, Sandoval County continued to develop and grow.
 The construction of Interstate 25 and the subsequent expansion of transportation routes brought increased connectivity to the region.
 Today, Sandoval County is known for its stunning landscapes, including the famous Jemez Mountains and the Valles Caldera National Preserve.
 It also serves as a popular tourist destination, attracting visitors with its rich cultural heritage, Native American art, and historical landmarks.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Sandoval County, New Mexico.
+This timeline provides a concise overview of the key events in the history of Sandoval County, New Mexico.

 • 1852: Sandoval County is established as one of the nine original counties of the New Mexico Territory.